Soumik-R/marksync/README.md

 **Your Beautiful Bookmark Manager**

-MarkSync is a modern, real-time bookmark management application that helps you organize and sync your favorite links across devices.
-Built with cutting-edge technologies and a beautiful, responsive UI.
+MarkSync is a modern, real time bookmark management application that helps you organize and sync your favorite links across devices.
+Built with cutting edge technologies.

 ## ✨ Features